filpgc/Weather-App/README.md

-👀 👀 👀
 Weather App
-Our implementation of a Weather app using PreactJS and CSS.
+Implementation of a Weather app using PreactJS and CSS.
 The homepage has three different options.
 One is for the homepage, which displays the weather forecast for today as well as a recommendation of what clothing to wear for the prevalent conditions.
 The next option displays a five-day weather forecast, which shows only the day and the forecast temperature.
 The last option allows the user to select a different location and shows the weather forecast for that location.
 The weather is primarily built using PreactJS, a lightweight version of ReactJS.
 Styling is done using CSS.
 Contents